nstoik/dotfiles/README.md

 The [zsh config](meta/configs/zsh.yaml)
 ## SSH and enforcing passwordless login
+TODO: Remove this section as it should be done via configuration management, not using dotfiles.
+Eg. ansible.

 Passwordless login is enforced by copying the following configuration file.

 ``` bash